falexandrou/astro-content-sync/README.md

 - Copies images from Obsidian to Astro (taking care of the implicit "images" directory that Obsidian uses).

 ## Installation
+Run the following command inside your Astro installation

 ```bash
 npm install astro-content-sync
 ```

+You are now ready to configure the integration by modifying `astro.config.mjs` as shown below

 ## Configuration